List of Grants

 This is a federal assistance program for any regular degree-seeking undergraduate student pursuing their first bachelors.
 The student demonstrates exceptional financial need as defined by federal methodology required by the Higher Education Act, as amended by the Higher Education Amendments of 1992.
 This program is federally funded with the purpose of helping financially needy students meet the cost of post-secondary education.
 The maximum award for the 2011-2012 and the 2012-2013 Award Year is $5,550.

-In order to determine eligibility for this federal financial aid program, students must file a Free Application For Federal Student Aid (FAFSA) and have the results sent to RU.
-RU will accept results through electronic transmission from the Central Processing System (CPS).
-RU must have an official Expected Family Contribution (EFC) before eligibility for any fund may be determined.
+In order to determine eligibility for this federal financial aid program, students must file a Free Application For Federal Student Aid (FAFSA) and have the results sent to Roosevelt University.
+Roosevelt University will accept results through electronic transmission from the Central Processing System (CPS).
+Roosevelt University must have an official Expected Family Contribution (EFC) before eligibility for any fund may be determined.
 The EFC is determined by the answers given on the FAFSA.
 The amount awarded in the form of the Pell Grant varies by EFC and enrollment.

 Pell grant eligibility is limited to the equivalent of 12 full time semester hours.